Ritchie61/PNGLawBot/README.md

-This is a bot about answering law queroes of Papua New Guinea.
+This is a bot which can answer law queries of Papua New Guinea.